tikoci/traefik-wasm-grain/lib/json-to.md

 map : (json: Json.Json) => Map.Map<String, String>
 ```

-Helper to convert JsonObject into a Map
+Helper to convert `JsonObject` into a `Map` with hierarchy "dotted paths" as keys.